he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Favorable Winds.md

 **Changeling:**

 A creature with this trait has the changeling versatile heritage.
-Changelings are the children of [[Hag]] and members of other humanoid ancestries.
+Changelings are the children of [[DATABASE/monsterfamily/Hag|hags]] and members of other humanoid ancestries.
 An ability with this trait can be used or selected only by changelings.

 **Concentrate:**